fingerskier/manthra/README.md

   unk

-For His so lived the word that He did not send a committee.
+For God so loved the wordi that He did not send a committee.
   2 Hesitations 5:6